nikhoswal/Identifying-AMP-and-their-function-types-using-Machine-Learning/README.md

 4. As there are not many details on the test dataset extraction, I plan to use the 70:30 technique on the training dataset.
 5. Apply Random Forest and a new model to classify the sequence as AMP or Non-AMP.
 [Binary Classification]
 6. Performance Evaluation.

-If time persists, I can try and implement the second classifier.

-      _7. Implement the second classifier; apply Random Forest for Multi-label classification._
+7. Implement the second classifier; apply Random Forest for Multi-label classification using MEKA.

-**Deliverables**

-- Report - A detailed report explaining the problem, data preprocessing techniques, different algorithms tried, experiments and discussion of the results.

-- Source Code - Source code for the models implemented along with the detailed instructions to rerun the analysis.